wallarm/product-documentation/docs/4.6/fast/en/poc/introduction.md

  --8<-- "../include/fast/cloud-note.md"

-  >   #### Info:: Agreement on terms
->
+!!! info "Agreement on terms"
->   The “API” term will be used as a shorter version of the “Wallarm API” term throughout the guide, unless stated otherwise.
+    The “API” term will be used as a shorter version of the “Wallarm API” term throughout the guide, unless stated otherwise.

- >   #### Info:: HTTPS support
->
+!!! info "HTTPS support"
->   This guide describes the integration of FAST to test an HTTP-based target application.
+    This guide describes the integration of FAST to test an HTTP-based target application.

->
->   However, the FAST node may test applications that work over HTTPS as well.
+    However, the FAST node may test applications that work over HTTPS as well.
 The HTTPS-related topics are discussed in the [“Quick Start Guide”][doc-qsg]